Colors (Halsey song): Background

+Critical reception

+Contemporary professional commentary that assesses the studio recording of "Colors" directly is limited.
+In a USA Today review of Badlands, Avery Stone singled out the track's hook-driven appeal, writing that "the pulsing chorus of "Colors" could almost — almost — fit in on Taylor Swift's 1989," situating it among the album's more accessible pop moments.

 Music video

 A music video for the single was directed by Tim Mattia and released on February 25, 2016.
 Prior to its release, Halsey unveiled two teasers of the music video on her Twitter and Facebook account.
 She also announced that the video would premiere on February 25, 2016, and would co-star actor Tyler Posey.

+The music video depicts Halsey as a high school student who is pursued by a classmate (played by Tyler Posey).
+Halsey and her mother engage in many activities with the classmate and his father (played by Victor Browne), including tennis and inviting the men over for dinner.
+Throughout the video, Halsey takes candid photos of her classmate in the tennis club locker room and in public and admires them in her room, but hides their existence from him.
+At the end of the music video, while trying to hide the photos in her locker, it is revealed that the photos are actually of the classmate's father, who Halsey has been harboring a crush on.

 The video received a positive reception upon release, with critics mainly focusing on the video's plot twist.
 Nylon contrasted the song's "dreamy nature" with the video's roller coaster storyline.

-The music video was filmed in 1120 Westchester Place.
+The music video was filmed in Rosenheim Mansion and Westlake High School.
 As of June 2022, the music video has received over 250 million views on YouTube.